icosalogic/inverter_design_manual/README.md

 On the other hand, the value of f<sub>sw</sub> is entirely an implementation-dependent choice, and has a significant impact on the components used in the inverter.
+I<sub>out</sub> is one of the primary factors when selecting components for the output filter section of the inverter.

 # Battery